Fertility of Overweight and Underweight Men

 Crash diets that feature extreme calorie restriction and lead to rapid changes in body weight can result in nutritional deficiencies and increased oxidative stress on the body.
 These changes can have a negative impact on the pituitary’s secretion of gonadotropins, decrease testosterone levels, and impair sperm production and quality.

 Weight loss surgery, also called bariatric surgery, can lead to substantial and sustained weight loss in many obese patients.
-This type of surgery has been shown to have a potentially positive impact on rates of diabetes, rates of hypertension, and life expectancy.
+This type of surgery has been shown to have a potentially positive impact on rates of diabetes, hypertension, and life expectancy.
 Some studies have shown improvements in hormone profiles in obese men following bariatric surgery, but the overall impact on fertility has not been well studied.
 Immediately following bariatric surgery, men often have significant decreases in sperm counts (even dropping to zero) and sperm quality, despite normal hormone profiles.
-Potential reasons for this include problems absorbing nutrients as a result of surgical techniques that reduce the size of the stomach or bypass it, as well as the release of toxic substances as large amounts of fat are burned in a relatively short period.
+Potential reasons for this include the immediate stress of surgery on the body, problems absorbing nutrients as a result of surgical techniques that reduce the size of the stomach or bypass it, as well as the release of toxic substances as large amounts of fat are burned in a relatively short period.
 Over the long term, these men may well rebound and have an improved fertility status, but ongoing problems with nutrient absorption abnormalities can lead to longstanding sperm quality problems in some men.